September 9, 2014

 However, Tufts CSDD found, developers continue to collect a large amount of data that is not associated with primary or key secondary endpoints, regulatory compliance, or standard baseline assessments, with one-fifth of Phase II and one-third of Phase III protocol procedures, on average, collecting non-core data.

 “Progress over the last decade has been very slow and it has been difficult for sponsor companies to streamline protocol design and improve feasibility despite the critical need to do so,” said Ken Getz, associate professor and director of sponsored research at Tufts CSDD.
 “Our research has shown that the push to collect more data and increase clinical trial complexity is associated with higher levels of drug development risk, cost, and inefficiency.”

-The analysis, reported in the September/October Tufts CSDD Impact Report, released today, also found that:
+Other findings from the analysis, reported in the September/October Tufts CSDD Impact Report, released today, include the following: